blankenberg/anvio.org/help/8/programs/anvi-summarize/index.md

 Anvi-summarize lets you look at a **comprehensive overview of your <span class="artifact-n">[collection](/help/8/artifacts/collection)</span>** and its many statistics that anvi'o has calculated.

-It will create a folder called `SUMMARY` that contains many different summary files, including an HTML output that conviently displays them all for you.
+It will create a folder called `SUMMARY` that contains many different summary files, including an HTML output that conveniently displays them all for you.
 This folder will contain anything a future user might use to import your collection, so it's useful to send to others or transfer an entire anvi'o collection and all of its data.

 In a little more detail, this program will
 * generate <span class="artifact-n">[fasta](/help/8/artifacts/fasta)</span> files containing your original contigs.